CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 For example

 > If this is a 0-day vulnerability that is actively being exploited,
-> then please copy the report to the CPAN Security Group at
+> then please copy the report to the CPAN Security Group (CPANSec) at
 > <cpan-security@security.metacpan.org>.

 It is important to advise users not to report security